Buttermilk Fried Chicken

-In a large pot, combine water, salt, herbs, lemon, honey, peppercorns (black pepper, or tricolor mix), garlic and bay leaves:
+In a large pot, combine water, kosher salt, herbs, lemon, honey, peppercorns (black pepper, or tricolor mix), garlic and bay leaves:

 Place the chicken pieces of your choice in the brine for 8 hours, covering with a lid or plastic wrap, then remove the meat from the liquid and pat dry.

-For the fried chicken breading, mix together flour, garlic powder, onion powder, paprika, and cayenne pepper:
+For the fried chicken breading, mix together all purpose flour, garlic powder, onion powder, paprika, and cayenne pepper:

 Split the seasoned flour between two bowls, then place buttermilk in a third bowl.